 2. Stucco Stains

-As unsightly as stucco stains may be, avoid the temptation to paint over them as paint often does not adhere, and always address the underlying problems first.
+As unsightly as stucco stains may be, avoid the temptation to paint over them as the wrong paint often does not adhere and can mask the condition.
+One should always address the underlying problems first.
 It is best to first have a qualified stucco consultant like ESEC to observe, evaluate, and make remediation recommendations.
 Stucco stains can require a simple cleaning, or they can indicate severe problems, including water damage and mold.

 3. Stucco Moss

 It’s not unusual for the stucco to become discolored at the bottom as rainwater splashes dirt onto the home.
 It’s also not unusual for moss to grow in these wet, shady areas.
-While moss can be scrubbed away with bleach, it’s essential to address the moisture problem that creates such an inviting space for moss.
+Moss can be scrubbed away with a water, borax, bleach, and soap solution; call for details.
+However, it’s essential to address the moisture problem that creates such an inviting space for moss.
 In areas where moss grows on your stucco, consider removing the nearby vegetation in favor of ornamental rock to facilitate drying of the walls.
 Any steps that you can take to minimize the moisture at the walls and prevent water from soaking the area is beneficial.

 4. Stucco Crumbles

 Crumbling stucco could be due to age, stress, pest infestations, settling, water damage, vibrations, impact accidents, and even improper stucco installation.
 As more stucco crumbles away, the problem worsens because the stucco integrity is breached and additional water can seep inside.
 It is time for a stucco evaluation to help identify the cause of the problems and provide remediation recommendations.